 This beach is good for children and there is a beach club to set up sunbeds and umbrellas.
 There is also a restaurant which serves up great dishes of pasta and other kinds of seafood.

 Address: Via Torra, 80076 Marina Grande

 15. Marina Grande ( Capri)

 This is Capri’s biggest beach.
-It is also very close to the port, so it therefore attracts the most visitors and can be quite busy.
-If you are just arriving to Capri for the first time, chances are you will come and visit this beach.
+It is also very close to the port, so it, therefore, attracts the most visitors and can be quite busy.
+If you are just arriving in Capri for the first time, chances are you will come and visit this beach.